binshops/laravel-blog/README.md

 - Included great features out-of-box
 - Its simplicity allows to be easily made compatible with latest laravel
 - No additional concept except laravel knowledge
+- Compatible with other Laravel platforms like Bagisto

 ## Outstanding Features
 - Fulltext Search - search throughout all blog posts